|

 appear too much inward.
 In the example here, a young

-cleft-palate patient with 45° twisted front teeth profits from
+cleft-palate patient with 45° twisted incisors profits from

 skillful removable treatment.
-The screws act from one side and the
+The screws act from inside and the

-frontal wire from the other, to untwist these teeth.
-Note also
+frontal wire from outside to untwist these teeth.
+Note also that

-that the expansion screw is already expanded by about 5 mm!
-In
+the expansion screw is already expanded by about 5 mm!
+In the

 re-inserted, to re-adapt its direction to the proceeding

-stuff.
-Find more details in the expl. of cases
+if the treatment is continuous.
+Find more details in the „expl.

 |